Daniil-Aleshechkin/tetris-rtos/documentation/report.md

 First you must build the make files with cmake.
 Run the following cmake command:

+cmake -DPROJECT_NAME=firmware -DCMAKE_BUILD_TYPE=Debug -DDUMP_ASM=OFF

+Then run:

+make

+After the project is built it can be flashed with st-flash:

+st-flash --reset write ./firmware.bin 0x08000000

 ### Bad-Apple video player

 Source:

+Like Tetris-RTOS this must be built with cmake then flashed with st-flash

+cmake -DPROJECT_NAME=firmware -DCMAKE_BUILD_TYPE=Debug -DDUMP_ASM=OFF
+make
+st-flash --reset write ./firmware.bin 0x08000000

 ### WS-2812 driver